 Many inspectors, such as ourselves, advertise themselves as “non-alarming” but it’s important to be honest about genuine concerns related to health or safety.
 The language in this section mentions the potential for injury or property loss, which is noteworthy.
 “Non-alarming” shouldn’t mean withholding or downplaying genuine health or safety concerns.
 It’s important that these “deficiencies” are conveyed to the client.

-Please Note: items identified as Deficient (D) in an inspection report DO NOT obligate any party to make repairs or take other actions.
-The decision to correct a hazard or any deficiency identified in an inspection report is left up to the parties to the contract for the sale or purchase of the home.
+NOTE: Items marked as deficient DO NOT require any party to make repairs or take other action.
+The decision to correct any deficiency identified in the report is up to the parties involved in the contract for the sale of the home.

 An item being marked as “Deficient” should not be a cause for alarm.
 There is no ranking or order of importance of deficiencies, and each one is fixable.
 It is not mandatory for any party to make repairs, however, repairs or price adjustments are often negotiated between the parties.

 The report may include an inspection agreement (contract), addenda, and other information related to property conditions.

 Understanding the Inspection Agreement is crucial.
 This agreement is usually a separate document from the inspection report and outlines the relationship between the parties involved.
 While it is up to each inspector or inspection company to decide whether to require an Inspection Agreement, TREC rules mandate licensed inspectors to carry Errors & Omissions insurance, which usually requires the use of an agreement.

 The agreement may contain key details such as: